Superpixel-based Knowledge Infusion in Deep Neural Networks for Image Classification: Empirical Evaluation

 \subsection{Aims}

-Our aim in this study is to integrate superpixel-level domain knowledge into vision systems, specifically those based on CNNs.
-Our empirical experiments attempt to answer the following questions: Can GNNs construct rich relational representations from superpixels?
-[RQ1]; Can GNN-constructed knowledge improve CNN-based vision systems?
-[RQ2]
+This study aims to integrate superpixel-level domain knowledge with vision systems, specifically those based on CNNs.
+Our empirical experiments attempt to answer the following research questions: \textbf{RQ1}: Can GNNs construct rich relational representations from superpixels?; \textbf{RQ2}: Can GNN-constructed knowledge improve CNN-based vision systems?